jackmhny/objcurses/README.md

 * [Low Poly Tree (kiprus)](https://free3d.com/3d-model/low_poly_tree-816203.html) played a key role in identifying a flaw in the triangulation algorithm, as it contains complex non-convex polygons that exposed edge cases in ear clipping algorithm.

 * [Linux Mascot (Vido89)](https://blendswap.com/blend/23774) model help in fixing triangulation logic by triggering false degenerate cases due to its irregular normals and detailed geometry.

+* [PlayStation Logo (Jay6T4)](https://www.models-resource.com/playstation/systembios/model/33332/) revealed a bug in the projection-to-viewport logic and showed the need for Z-axis inversion.
+This led to implementing axis inversion options to handle incorrectly exported Blender models.